awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 With the many options to choose from, you can choose the options that are best suited to you\.
 Consider the following options\.
 + If you are visually oriented, you can visually create and operate containers using the AWS Management Console\.
-+ If you prefer CLIs, consider using or the AWS CLI\.
++ If you prefer CLIs, consider using AWS Copilot or the AWS CLI\.
 Alternatively, if you prefer the Docker ecosystem, you can take advantage of the functionality of ECS from within the Docker CLI to deploy to AWS\.
 After these resources are deployed, you can continue managing them through the CLI or visually through the Console\.
 + If you are a developer, you can use the AWS CDK to define your infrastructure in the same language as your application\.
-You can use the CDK and to export to CloudFormation templates where you can change granular settings, add other AWS resources, and automate deployments through scripting or a CI/CD pipeline such as AWS CodePipeline\.
+You can use the CDK and AWS Copilot to export to CloudFormation templates where you can change granular settings, add other AWS resources, and automate deployments through scripting or a CI/CD pipeline such as AWS CodePipeline\.

 The AWS CLI, SDKs, or ECS API are useful tools for automating actions on ECS resources, making them ideal for deployment\.
 To deploy applications using AWS CloudFormation you can use a variety of programming languages or a simple text file to model and provision all the resources needed for your applications\.
 You can then deploy your application across multiple Regions and accounts in an automated and secure manner\.
 For example, you can define your ECS cluster, services, task definitions, or capacity providers, as code in a file and deploy through the AWS CLI CloudFormation commands\.

 To perform operations tasks, you can view and manage resources programmatically using the AWS CLI, SDK, or ECS API\.
 Commands like `describe-tasks` or `list-services` display the latest metadata or a list of all resources\.
 Similar to deployments, customers can write an automation that includes commands such as `update-service` to provide corrective action upon the detection of a resource that has stopped unexpectedly\.
-You can also operate your services using \.
+You can also operate your services using AWS Copilot\.
 Commands like `copilot svc logs` or `copilot app show` provide details about each of your microservices, or about your application as a whole\.

 Customers can use any of the available tooling mentioned in this document and use them in variety of combinations\.
 ECS tooling offers various paths to graduate from certain tools to use others that fit your changing needs\.
 For example, you can opt for more granular control over resources or more automation as needed\.
 ECS also offers a large range of tools for a wide range of needs and levels of expertise\.